Redesmere has for some time adopted the RYA Racing Charter.

 The following extract from the RYA explains the basics of the Charter.
-For more information about the Racing Charter go to the RYA website.
+Further information on the Racing Charter is available from the RYA.

 The RYA Racing Charter is a set of guidelines designed to make racing more fun, fair and welcoming for all competitors and organisers at all levels.
 This means: